interval1066/interp/newcmds.md

     aaa, alist, amp, app, arp, badl, batch, bert, help, motd, prompt, quit, date, list, time2, loglevel };
 ```
 3. For statically linked commands define the function(s) for your new command in either foo1.c or add a new source file to the project.
 Add the new function prototypes to the appropriate header files.
-Use a pointer to the command invocation for access to parameters; look to the command examples in foo1.c for examples.
+Use a pointer to the command invocation for access to parameters and delimeter processing; for example; if you want to use posix-style parameter marking ('-' & '--', and etc) define that in your new translation unit and pass all paramters through it before routing to the actual command definition.
+Look to the command examples in foo1.c for examples.

 4. Add a useful description of the new command the help file.